AtakamaLLC/notanorm/README.md

 print(obj.bar)                              # hi
 ```

+## Database support

+sqlite3 drivers come with python

-To use mysql, `pip install mysqlclient`.
+To use mysql, `pip install mysqlclient`, or if that is not available, `pip install pymysql`